Medications

 • Diarrhea or constipation

 The glucagon component may cause a slightly higher heart rate, which is being monitored in trials.
+Tell your doctor if you have heart rhythm concerns.

 Availability